PinceredCoder/storm-db/README.md

 1. First check the MemTable for the key
 2. If not found, search SSTables in reverse chronological order (newest first)
+3. For each SSTable, check the bloom filter first to avoid unnecessary disk reads
-3. Return the first match found, or None if key doesn't exist
+4. Return the first match found, or None if key doesn't exist

 ### Delete Operations